Lucy Bernholz, Ph.D.

 Stephen C. Nill, J.D. is the founder and CEO of CharityChannel, an on-line community that has grown to include more than 100,000 nonprofit professionals from every continent of the world.
 Mr. Nill's law practice clients include many of the largest nonprofit institutions in the United States, and his charitable planned giving clients range from the top 50 wealthiest families in the world.
 In addition to his law practice and consulting activities, Mr. Nill has served as Vice President of Development in a West Coast nonprofit hospital chain, Chief Executive Officer and General Counsel of one of the fastest growing health care foundations in the United States, and as Chief Development Officer of a major West Coast university.
 He has raised more than $100 million for charity, and has created and administered programs that have produced nearly $1 billion in charitable contributions.

-Patricia Patrizi, Principal, Patrizi Associates, is a consultant working with a broad range of nonprofit organizations and philanthropies in the areas of evaluation, strategic planning, and organizational learning.
-She directed the Practice Matters project, and chairs the Evaluation Roundtable, a group of evaluation and program executives at the nation's largest foundations dedicated to improving evaluation practices across philanthropy.
+Patricia Patrizi, Principal, Patrizi Associates, is a consultant who has worked domestically and internationally in evaluating the efficacy of foundation, government and nonprofit strategies in areas as diverse as community development, food security, libraries, environment, healthcare and education.
+She directed the Practice Matters project, and is the former director of the Evaluation Roundtable, a group of evaluation and program executives at the nation's largest foundations dedicated to improving evaluation practices across philanthropy.
 Previously, she served as Director of Evaluation at the Pew Charitable Trusts, and conducted health services research as a senior analyst at the Leonard Davis Institute of Health Economics of the University of Pennsylvania and was a member of the faculty.
 Ms. Patrizi holds degrees from Bryn Mawr College and the University of Pennsylvania.
 She is a research fellow at Harvard University.

 Renata J. Rafferty

-Renata J. Rafferty is a philanthropic advisor and the founder and president of Rafferty Consulting Group.
-For more than two decades, she has assisted individuals, families, and foundations in defining and maintaining a clear focus in their philanthropic activities.
-Her firm also provides comprehensive consulting, training, and facilitation services for nonprofit and public agencies operating in areas that include education, the arts, health and community, and social services.
-Ms. Rafferty holds a B.A. from Loyola University, an M.A. from Tufts University, and is a former Fulbright Scholar with Jagiellonian University in Krakow, Poland.
+Renata J. Rafferty works in the education sector with faith-based institutions.
+She is a former philanthropic advisor and the founder and president of Rafferty Consulting Group.
+For more than two decades, she assisted individuals, families, and foundations in defining and maintaining a clear focus in their philanthropic activities.
+Her firm provided comprehensive consulting, training, and facilitation services for nonprofit and public agencies operating in areas that include education, the arts, health and community, and social services.
+Ms. Rafferty holds a B.A. from Loyola University, an M.A. from Tufts University, and is a former Fulbright Scholar with Jagiellonian University in Krakow, Poland..

 Nadya K. Shmavonian

-Nadya K. Shmavonian is the President of Public/Private Ventures (P/PV), a national nonprofit that works to improve the lives of children, youth and families in high poverty communities through program design, research and evaluation, and replication and assistance on the ground.
-Prior to joining P/PV, she worked as an independent consultant, providing strategic counsel to private foundations and to local, national and international nonprofit organizations.
-Ms. Shmavonian currently serves on the Surdna Foundation Board, the Board of the Center for Effective Philanthropy, and the Board of The Alliance for A Green Revolution in Africa (a joint partnership of the Rockefeller and Bill and Melinda Gates foundations).
+Nadya K. Shmavonian is the Director of the Nonprofit Repositioning Fund, a newly created pooled fund to encourage and support mergers and other types of formal, long-term collaborations between nonprofit organizations.
+These repositioning collaborations can range from voluntary back-office consolidations, to programmatic joint ventures, to mergers and acquisitions.
+Prior to that she was the the President of Public/Private Ventures (P/PV), a national nonprofit that works to improve the lives of children, youth and families in high poverty communities through program design, research and evaluation, and replication and assistance on the ground.
+She has also worked as an independent consultant, providing strategic counsel to private foundations and to local, national and international nonprofit organizations.
+Ms. Shmavonian serves on the Boards of the Center for Effective Philanthropy, the Lenfest Foundation, Philadelphia Youth Basketball, and the Greater Philadelphia Cultural Alliance.
+She helped found and served on the board of The Alliance for A Green Revolution in Africa (a joint partnership of the Rockefeller and Bill and Melinda Gates foundations), as well as the Partners for Seed in Africa Fund, an initiative for South Sudan supported by Howard Buffet.
+She is an instructor at the School of Social Policy and Practice at the University of Pennsylvania.
 Ms. Shmavonian holds a B.A. from the University of Chicago and an M.B.A. in healthcare management from the Wharton School of the University of Pennsylvania.

 John F. White, Jr.

 John F. White, Jr. is President and CEO of The Consortium, a Community Mental Health/Mental Retardation Center in West Philadelphia.
 In this role, he advocates for the health and well being of the consumers in the West Philadelphia Community.
 Mr. White served as a member of Pennsylvania's House of Representatives and during his five-year term, he sponsored several key pieces of legislation tackling a range of public policy concerns.
 As a member of Philadelphia's City Council, he served as Chairman of Council’s Health and Human Services Committee.
 Mr. White formerly served as Pennsylvania's Secretary of the Department of Public Welfare – the Commonwealth’s largest State agency.
 He also completed a four-year term as the Executive Director of the Philadelphia Housing Authority (PHA).
-Mr. White attended West Chester University and the John F. Kennedy School of Government for Senior Executives.
+Mr. White attended West Chester University and the Senior Executive Program at John F. Kennedy School of Government at Harvard University.

 NPT's financial information